DmitreyKazin/course_attendance_app/README.md

 - **"/add_student"** --> Add a new student to "Stable Table".
 - **"/edit/<name>"** --> Edit a record for specific student in "Stable Table".
 - **"/delete/<name>"** --> Delere a record for specific student in "Stable Table".

+For more details, watch the video: [click here](https://vimeo.com/756572554#t=67)

+## CI/CD - Jenkins

+To launch Jenkins, I used two AWS EC2 servers, both builded from Linux 2 AMI.
+One of the servers is acting as the master, and the second one is a slave.
+The CI/CD pipeline is running on jenkins slave (test machine), and here is the breakdown for the steps:
+- 1) Git checkout --> Clone GitHub rpeository.
+- 2) Attach Env Files --> Copyies environment files into the workspace.
+- 3) Build Images --> Two docker images are builded, one with "latest" tag and the second with job build number as a tag.
+- 4) Health Check --> Gets HTTP response code for main application route.
+- 5) Push to DockerHub --> Pushes both images into DockerHub repository.
+- 6) Deploy to Production --> By using 'deploy.sh' bash script the new version is deployed to the production server (AWS EC2 server).

 ## Installation For Docker Compose